Doctors gives anesthetic medication to patient with Lyme disease.

 Like

-In her article “Lyme Disease and Anesthesia Considerations,” Smit discusses three approaches:
+In her article “Lyme Disease and Anesthesia Considerations,” Smit discusses several issues anesthetic practitioners should consider when caring for patients with Lyme disease.

-Some patients may have Lyme disease that has not been diagnosed.
 “Infected patients in whom the diagnosis has not yet been made or has been missed may present for invasive investigations such as biopsies or arthroscopies or for larger surgical interventions such as joint replacement or pacemaker insertion,” wrote Smit.
-A good history and physical examination should help.

 Assessment of Target-Organ Damage